Locally finitely presented and coherent hearts: Some consequences and examples

 (1)$\Leftrightarrow$(2).
 Note that $Q$ is a quasi-cotilting $\mathcal{A}$-module which defines the torsion pair $\mathbf{t}$.
-Then, up to $\Prod$-equivalence, we can assume that $Q$ is a cosilting $\mathcal{A}$-module, see Coro.\,\ref{main_cor_fintype_qcotilt_cosilt}.
-Moreover, by the previous paragraph and \cite[Thm.\,5.12]{Laking}, we know that assertion (1) holds if, and only if, $Q$ is an elementary cogenerator in $\mod{\bar{\mathcal{A}}}$.
-But, by last Lem.\,\ref{elementary_in_the_quotient_lem_1}, this happens if and only if $Q$ is an elementary cogenerator of $\mod \mathcal{A}$.
+Then, up to $\Prod$-equivalence, we can assume that $Q$ is a cosilting $\mathcal{A}$-module (see Corollary~\ref{main_cor_fintype_qcotilt_cosilt}).
+Moreover, by the previous paragraph and \cite[Theorem~5.12]{Laking}, we know that assertion (1) holds if, and only if, $Q$ is an elementary cogenerator in $\mod{\bar{\mathcal{A}}}$.
+But, by Lemma~\ref{elementary_in_the_quotient_lem_1}, this happens if and only if $Q$ is an elementary cogenerator of $\mod \mathcal{A}$. \end{proof}